6aika/issue-reporting/README.md

 * `SECRET_KEY`: the Django secret key.
 Must be set when not `DEBUG`ging.
 * `DATABASE_URL`: an URL pointing to the SQL database for the project.
 * `LANGUAGES`: a comma-separated list of ISO 639-1 language codes to enable.
 Defaults to `en,fi`
+* `MEDIA_ROOT`: The root filesystem directory for media uploads
+* `STATIC_ROOT`: The root filesystem directory where static files are gathered into

 All of the Django settings described below are also available as equivalently named environment variables for the standalone project.